 The program will cover topics including deep learning, computer vision, sensor fusion, localization, controllers, vehicle kinematics, automotive hardware, and more.
 You can read a more in-depth overview of the curriculum here.

-Udacity is developing the Self-Driving Car Engineer Nanodegree program in close partnership with leading experts in the autonomous vehicle industry, including Mercedes-Benz, Nvidia and Uber ATG.
+Udacity developed the Self-Driving Car Engineer Nanodegree program in close partnership with leading experts in the autonomous vehicle industry, including Mercedes-Benz, NVIDIA and Uber ATG.

 With curriculum covering topics such as deep learning, computer vision, sensor fusion, localization, control, path planning, and automotive hardware, program graduates will be uniquely prepared for a wide variety of roles in the autonomous vehicle industry.